Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 - We consider original, previously uncurated audio and video files.
 Live performances and audio/video shared on social media platforms are welcome.

-- Send up to 3 pieces, max of 3 minutes each.
-Either all in the same audio or video file or three separate files.
-If selected our AV Editor will work with you to produce files suitable for presentation on the website.
+- One piece per submission, max of 3 minutes.
+If selected, our AV Editor will work with you to produce a file suitable for presentation on the website.

-- Please also include a text document with the pieces typed.
+- If accepted, we will request a text document with the typed piece.

 ⭐ Art: